Planted clique recovery in random geometric graphs: Problem statement

-Next, we introduce an algorithm based on the common neighbors of two adjacent vertices, Algorithm~\ref{algo:CN-algorithm}.
-It constructs the estimator $\hat{K}^{\text{(CN)}}$ as follows: we check all edges $(i,j)$; if $i$ and $j$ have in common exactly $k-2$ neighbors, we check whether $i,j$, and their common neighbors form a clique; if this is the case, the algorithm returns this $k$-clique.
+Next, we introduce an algorithm based on the common neighbours of two adjacent vertices, Algorithm~\ref{algo:CN-algorithm}.
+It constructs the estimator $\hat{K}^{\text{(CN)}}$ as follows: we check all edges $(i,j)$; if $i$ and $j$ have in common exactly $k-2$ neighbours, we check whether $i,j$, and their common neighbours form a clique; if this is the case, the algorithm returns this $k$-clique.
 If such an edge $(i,j)$ is not found, it returns the empty set.

-In $G_{k_n}(n,r_n)$, the worst case complexity of this algorithm is $O_p(\mu_n n (n + k_n^2))$, since for any fixed edge, finding common neighbors requires at most $n$ operations, and testing for a clique of size $k_n$ requires not more than $\binom{k_n}{2}$ operations.
+In $G_{k_n}(n,r_n)$, the worst case complexity of this algorithm is $O_p(\mu_n n (n + k_n^2))$, since for any fixed edge, finding common neighbours requires at most $n$ operations, and testing for a clique of size $k_n$ requires not more than $\binom{k_n}{2}$ operations.

-The intuition behind this algorithm is illustrated in Figure \ref{fig: common-neighbors-area-algo-desc}, which shows why the CN-algorithm does not confuse the planted clique with natural cliques in RGG.
-If two vertices $i,j\notin K_n$ form a natural edge, then they might have common neighbors in both regions $R_1$ and $R_2$, which are contained in the intersection of the two balls centered in $X_i, X_j$.
+The intuition behind this algorithm is illustrated in Figure \ref{fig: common-neighbours-area-algo-desc}, which shows why the CN-algorithm does not confuse the planted clique with natural cliques in RGG.
+If two vertices $i,j\notin K_n$ form a natural edge, then they might have common neighbours in both regions $R_1$ and $R_2$, which are contained in the intersection of the two balls centered in $X_i, X_j$.
 Pairs of vertices located in opposite regions have a distance larger than $r_n$; thus, they are not naturally adjacent.
-In other words, if $i$ and $j$ have common neighbors in both $R_1$ and $R_2$, then their common neighbors cannot form a clique.
+In other words, if $i$ and $j$ have common neighbours in both $R_1$ and $R_2$, then their common neighbours cannot form a clique.
 Therefore, the algorithm is likely to skip the pair $(i,j)$.

-The common neighbors approach has been widely used for link prediction in networks, through the definition of score-based methods that typically depend on the number of common neighbors of two vertices \cite{zhou2009predicting,liben2003link}.
-In this paper, we show that common neighbors in geometric networks are informative for other tasks, such as anomaly detection.
+The common neighbours approach has been widely used for link prediction in networks, through the definition of score-based methods that typically depend on the number of common neighbours of two vertices \cite{zhou2009predicting,liben2003link}.
+In this paper, we demonstrate that common neighbours in geometric networks are informative for other tasks, including anomaly detection.